phayes/rsa-fdh/README.md

 Rust implementation of an RSA-FDH signature scheme that supports blind signatures.

-RSA-FDH is a is provably secure blind-signing signature scheme that uses RSA and a Full Domain Hash.
+RSA-FDH is a is provably secure blind-signing signature scheme that uses RSA and a full domain hash.

 ### Caveats